 However…

-Legend says, that it wasn’t supposed to be
+Legend says, that it wasn’t supposed to be that

 revolutionary.